Huntingdonshire Branch pubs selling real ale

 - Queen Adelaide High Street Croydon SG8 0DN (01223) 208278

 Busy village pub catering for locals and passing trade.
 A more basic public bar offers pub games (pool and darts).
+It has a separate lounge for dining.
 The garden offers a wonderful view of the River Ouse.
 Free Moorings for Customers

 - Crown High Street Earith PE28 3PP (01487) 843490